On transfer maps in the algebraic $K$-theory of spaces: Introduction

 in terms of Becker-Gottlieb transfer maps (Corollary \ref{identify-trace-map}).
 Finally, using this identification of \eqref{main-map}, the proof of Theorem \ref{main-thm-1} is reduced to the functoriality of the Becker-Gottlieb transfer maps shown by Klein--Malkiewich \cite{KM} (stated in (C)).

-\textbf{Organization of the paper.} In Section 2, we begin with the definition of $A$-theory in terms of group completion which will be especially suitable for our purposes.
-Then we briefly recall the definition of bivariant $A$-theory and the coassembly map in order to introduce a relative version of the $A$-theory characteristic and explore some its properties.
+\textbf{Organization of the paper.} In Section 2, we begin with the definition of $A$-theory in terms of spherical objects and group completion which will be especially useful for our purposes.
+Then we briefly recall the definition of bivariant $A$-theory and the coassembly map in order to introduce a relative version of the $A$-theory characteristic and explore some of its properties.
 In addition, we consider the classifying space $\M_X(V)$ -- a generalization of $\M_X^{n,k}$ -- and identify the canonical map $\M_X(V) \to A(X)$ in terms of the $A$-theory characteristic.
 In Section 3, we first recall the definition and some properties of the $A$-theory transfer maps and state the theorems of Lind--Malkiewich \cite{LM} and Klein--Malkiewich \cite{KM}.
 Combining these results, we obtain an identification of the map \eqref{main-map} in terms of Becker-Gottlieb transfer maps (Corollary \ref{identify-trace-map}) and then prove Theorem \ref{main-thm-1}.
-In Section 4, we begin with some preliminaries about acyclic maps and the plus construction and then conclude the proof of Theorem \ref{main-thm-2}.
+In Section 4, we first review some facts about acyclic maps and the plus construction and then conclude with the proof of the main theorem (Theorem \ref{main-thm-2}).
 We end in Section 5 with a couple of final remarks about the commutativity of \eqref{main-question}.
-First, we discuss the limitations of our approach for deciding whether \eqref{main-question} commutes up to canonical homotopy.
-Secondly, we comment on the natural factorization of the Waldhausen trace map through topological Hochschild homology (THH) and comment on the analogous question to \eqref{main-question} for THH.
+Firstly, we discuss the limitations of our approach for deciding whether \eqref{main-question} commutes up to a canonical homotopy.
+Secondly, we recall the natural factorization of the Waldhausen trace map through topological Hochschild homology (THH) and comment on the analogous question to \eqref{main-question} for THH.

 \textbf{Acknowledgements.} I would like to thank John Lind, Cary Malkiewich and Mona Merling for many interesting discussions about the commutativity of \eqref{main-question} and their interest in this work.
 I also thank John Rognes and Wolfgang Steimle for helpful discussions and for their comments on earlier drafts of this work.
-I gratefully acknowledge the support and the hospitality of the Isaac Newton Institute during the Research Programme ``\emph{Homotopy harnessing higher structures}'' and the support from \textit{SFB 1085 -- Higher Invariants} (University of Regensburg) funded by the DFG.
+I gratefully acknowledge the support and the hospitality of the Isaac Newton Institute during the Research Programme ``\emph{Homotopy harnessing higher structures}'' and the support from the \textit{SFB 1085 -- Higher Invariants} (University of Regensburg).